 Italy is a synonym of culture, heavenly beaches, nature and gastronomy.
-But also, a vast array of colours, aromas and tastes, thousands of sensations and experiences that only these lands can offer.
+But also, a vast array of colours, aromas and tastes, thousands of sensations and experiences that only these country can offer.
 What more would you need for your holidays?

-Keep reading to know 3 exclusive things to see in Italy to plan your sailing trip, and choose which one you like most for your next holidays!
+Keep reading to know 3 exclusive things to see in Italy to plan your sailing trip and choose which one you like most for your next holidays!

 Palmarola Island – An Italian Secret